mtford90/siesta/README.md

 # Roadmap

-The below lists ongoing and suggested features.
-Ideas and contributions are most welcome.
+The below is the current roadmap for Siesta features & improvements.
+Feedback and suggestions are welcome!

 ## 0.1
 * Stability

 ## 0.2
-* Store binary data.
+* Store binary data
-* Save changes to model instances rather than entire model instances when dirty.
+* Save changes to model instances rather than entire model instances when dirty
+* Database compaction

 ## 0.3
 * Faulting Mechanism (i.e. don't load all data from storage at once...)
+* PouchDB indexing

+## 0.4
+* Undo/Redo changes to models
+* Global error handling mechanism

+## 0.5
+* Performance extension
+    * Built using Siesta itself
+* Visualisation extension (Already half done due to a siesta demo at Hacker School)
+    * Built using Siesta itself.

+## 1.0
+* API freeze

 ## Later
 * NodeJS support.